Dr Helen Damon, CPsychol, FHEA, DPsych, MA(Oxon), MA, BSc(Hons)

 - Young carers

 - Personal identity (identifying values and sources of meaning)

 My fee is £90 per session (50 minutes) for individuals.
 I am an approved provider with Aviva, AXA PPP, Cigna, Vitality Health, and WPA insurance companies.
 I offer some discounted sessions: do please contact me to discuss this.

 Maps & Directions

 |Face to face counselling:||Yes|

-Please note, I do not currently have availability for new clients.
+I currently have some availability for new clients on Thursdays and Fridays.

 Types of client